 Of thousands of beautiful islands in the Philippines, you’ll probably get a hard time to choose where your next destination is.
 Famous locations like Boracay, Cebu, and Palawan are either overrun with tourists, overpriced, or both.
-Well, a secluded town at the tail of Camarines Sur in Bicol Region comprises almost the same features that these locations have, only that it can never get overcrowded; good marine life, pristine beaches, powdery-white sands, and stunning rock formations all of them combined in a perfect tropical destination.
+Well, a secluded town at the tail of Camarines Sur in Bicol Region comprises almost the same features that these locations have, only that it can never get overcrowded; good marine life, pristine beaches, powdery-white sands, and stunning rock formations all of them combined in a perfect tropical destination, Caramoan Islands.
 Not to mention they also have wonderful and tasteful food for your table on very affordable price.

 For a group of islands and islets bounded by the waters of Maqueda Channel and Lagonoy Gulf, Caramoan Peninsula isn’t as accessible (in comparison to other tourist destinations, more especially the popular ones) that I believe makes it one of the unspoiled beaches in the Philippines.
 I could still remember the time when we had the islands to ourselves.
 I mean who doesn’t like a picture without photobombers, right?